2ndQuadrant/pglogical/README.md

 The Postgre-XL changes defaults and available settings for `pglogical.conflict_resolution` and `pglogical.use_spi` configuration options.

+### BDR

+`pglogical` does not currently interoperate well with BDR.
+BDR nodes will not forward writes made by pglogical subscribers.
+And pglogical providers will not decode and send writes made on other BDR nodes to the pglogical subscriber.

+This restriction may be lifted at a later time.

 ## Credits and Licence

 pglogical has been designed, developed and tested by the 2ndQuadrant team